 She has a BA in Political Science from Clemson University and a master's degree in Social Work, with a focus on Policy and International Studies, from the University of Connecticut.

-Melanie Paty, Officer
+Melanie Paty, Policy Analyst

 Melanie joined the PRI in October 2015.
 She supports work engaging policy makers and regulators, particularly the Sustainable Stock Exchanges (SSE) Initiative and the Fiduciary Duty work programme.

-Prior to joining the PRI, Melanie worked in wealth management at Veris Wealth Partners, a U.S.-based firm focused on investing with impact.
+Prior to joining the PRI, Melanie worked in wealth management at Veris Wealth Partners, a US-based firm focused on investing with impact.

 Melanie holds a BA in Environment, Economics and Politics from Claremont McKenna College in California.